Webinar: Open Streets – Streets for People, Sharing Resources, and Transforming Communities

 Thursday, June 8th

-Open Streets events temporarily transform streets from places where cars are the dominate mode of transportation to family friendly linear parks.
+Open Streets events temporarily transform streets from places where cars are the dominant mode of transportation to family friendly linear parks.
 Events remove automobile traffic for 3 to 6 hours and residents are encouraged to bike, walk, run and play in the roadway.
 To encourage the public to get outside and be active, programming often features dancing, yoga, and a host of additional fun and exciting activities offered by local business owners and organizations.
 Open Streets serve to increase social interactions, stimulate economic activity by increasing foot traffic, mitigate the negative environmental impacts of vehicle emissions by encouraging walking and biking, and highlight healthy lifestyles.